 It operates by depressing the black latch and unfolding the bed.
 The sofa is custom coordinated with the décor of the motorhome.

-To convert the sofa into a bed, follow these directions:
+To convert the sofa into a bed:

 - 1. Remove the accent pillows. - 2.
-Under a seat cushion locate the "black tab" and slide the tab to the left or the right and then pull upwards on the seat portion of the sofa-this will cause the sofa seat to open, extend, and convert into a bed.
+Under the seat cushion, locate the "black tab" and slide the tab to the left or the right, and then pull upwards on the seat portion of the sofa-this will cause the sofa seat to open, extend, and convert into a bed.

-Figure 7-6: Sofa
+Figure 7-8: Sofa